roman-milk/roman-milk.github.io/leslie-proves-her-point.md

  She hugged me and said, "Anything you say sugar.
 Call me?"

  I smiled at her and said, "We'll see."
-Report_Story #1